LouisRaimbault/Cac_Rules/src/README.md

 The parameters of the first step are A = 1, B = 1, C = 10 \
 The parameters of the second step are A = 300, B = 5, C = 1000 \
 The rules are then grouped together (duplicates are not taken into account) \
-All reduction function are used (separately)
+All reduction functions are used (separately)

 ## Information about export files